Maha Sinnathamby: Philanthropy

 Sinnathamby has donated more than A$200 million of land and funds for vital social infrastructure, and established a program of scholarships within Greater Springfield to assist people with limited access to education.
 Sinnathamby also mentors a select group of young professionals, helping them to achieve personal excellence.

 Awards and recognition

 Sinnathamby's work was acknowledged globally in 2010 with the emerging Greater Springfield being named the world's best master-planned community by the International Real Estate Federation (FIABCI).
 He also won the Ernst and Young Master Entrepreneur of the Year.

+The University of Queensland awarded Sinnathamby with an Honorary Doctorate for his continuous contribution to the community in July 2023.

+Member (AM) of the Order of Australia

+In 2019, Sinnathamby received an appointment as a Member (AM) of the Order of Australia (General Division) as part of the Queen's Birthday Honours List for his significant service to the community and the construction sector.